banerai/Pridatex-Comparison-Tests/README.md

        We want to see how closely Anonymized Model can perform on the real data.*

 **Regression Model Accuracy trained on Anonymized Data**
-1. Build a linear model of 5 variables (subject to parameterization later) with the Original Dataset using forward selection
+1. Build a linear model of 5 variables (subject to parameterization later) with the Original Dataset using forward/backward selection
 2. Cross-validate the model with the Original Dataset
 3. Calculate MSE